-X-ray photoelectron spectroscopy (XPS) measurements were performed for the catalysts with a Kratos AXIS Ultra DLD X-ray photoelectron spectrometer using a monochromated $AI{K\alpha}$ X-ray source (1486.7 eV) run at 100 W. A pass energy of 80 eV and a step size of 1.0 eV were used for the survey spectra, while a pass energy of 20 eV and a step size of 0.1 eV were used for the high-resolution spectra.
-Photoelectrons were collected at a 90° take-off angle under ultra-high vacuum conditions, with a base pressure typically below 1 x 10-9 Torr.
-The diameter of the beam spot from the X-ray was 1 mm, and the area of analysis for these measurements was 300 $\mu$ m x 700 $\mu$ m.
-Both survey and high-resolution spectra were collected from three different spots on each sample surface in order to check for homogeneity and surface charge effects.
-The spectra were charge-corrected relative to the position of C-C bonding of carbon at 284.8 eV.
-Data analysis was carried out with the CasaXPS software.
-The catalyst samples were reduced ex situ at 350 °C in 2 vol. % H2/Ar for 60 min before the measurements and transferred to the equipment exposed to air.
+X-ray photoelectron spectroscopy (XPS) of the catalysts was carried out using a Kratos AXIS Ultra DLD X-ray photoelectron spectrometer with a monochromated Al ${K\alpha}$ X-ray source (1486.7 eV) run at 100 W. Photoelectrons were collected at a 90° take-off angle, using a pass energy of 80 eV and step size of 1.0 eV for surveys and a pass energy of 20 eV and step size of 0.1 eV for high-resolution spectra.
+The area of analysis was 300 $\mu$ m x 700 $\mu$ m, using an X-ray beam spot with a diameter of 1 mm.
+The base pressure of the vacuum system was below 1 x 10-9 Torr.
+Spectra were collected from three different spots on each sample.
+High-resolution spectra were charge-corrected to a position of C-C bonding at 284.8 eV.
+All analysis of the measured spectra was carried out using the CasaXPS software.
+Prior to XPS measurements, the catalyst samples were reduced ex situ at 350 °C in 2 vol. % H2/Ar for 60 min after which they were transferred to the vacuum system through air.

-The Zr 3d spectra were fitted with two doublets, with the 3d5/2 peaks located at 181.8 eV and 183.0 eV.
+The Zr 3d spectra were fitted with two doublets, with the $3d{5/2}$ peaks located at 181.8 eV and 183.0 eV.
 The lower binding energy component corresponds to a pure metal oxide, while the higher binding energy component was assigned to a mixed oxide state with a slightly lower electron density surrounding the Zr ions.
 The O 1s spectra were deconvoluted using three Gaussian components with equal full width at half maximum (FWHM).
 The most prevalent component corresponds to lattice oxygen of the support, followed by a component attributed to surface hydroxyls at a slightly higher binding energy (+1.5 eV).
 Furthermore, a minor component at higher binding energies (approximately 533.3 eV) was used, most likely attributed to oxygen bound to organic contaminants.
-The C 1s spectra were fitted with four Gaussian components according to standard tabulated chemical shifts, with peak positions at 284.8 eV (C-C), 286.5 eV (C-O), 287.8 eV (C=O), and 288.9 eV (O-C=O), corresponding to adventitious carbon.
+The C 1s spectra were fitted with four Gaussian components based on standard tabulated chemical shifts.
+The peak positions at 284.8 eV (C-C), 286.5 eV (C-O), 287.8 eV (C=O), and 288.9 eV (O-C=O), corresponded to adventitious carbon.
 For the Ru/ZrO2 catalyst, a deconvolution of the C 1s components was done together with the Ru 3d components, due to the overlap in the binding energy for these photoelectrons.